wp-plugins/wp-post-styling/readme.txt

 1. Select the library style from the drop down, leaving the style textarea blank.
 1. Update or post the new document.

 A newly-selected style from the style library will always overwrite any previous hand-written styles.
 If you wish to alter the library styles for a specific page, you can do this in the textarea after you've saved the page with the style library template.

-Editing your saved stylesheets will have no impact on previously saved post-specific styles.
+By default, editing your saved stylesheets will have no impact on previously saved post-specific styles; set the option to pull styles from the library to change this.

 Note: custom styles will not be included on archive pages; only on single post/Page views.

+The use you'll get out of this plugin depends on the flexibility of the theme you're using and your own knowledge of CSS (Cascading Style Sheets).

+= Translations =

+Available languages (in order of completeness):
+Japanese, Irish, Russian

+Visit the [WP Post Styling translations site](http://translate.joedolson.com/projects/wp-post-styling) to check the progress of a translation.

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

+<a href="http://www.joedolson.com/articles/translator-credits/">Translator Credits</a>

 == Changelog ==

+= 1.2.7 =

+* Added languages: Irish Gaelic, Japanese
+* New feature: Use styles directly from the library.

 = 1.2.6 =